ap-csa-2024-2025/intro-assignment-unorderlyhamster329/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is q8ewq98yewq98
+* Something interesting about me is I want to be bald someday
-* Ask Mr. Vu anything: aaj ahahahafsasdfefeww2121
+* Ask Mr. Vu anything: Would u prefer to be a monk or a bald teacher teaching computer science
-* List your sports and extracurriculars you participate in edwdwdawddwq;;dwq;dwq;dw;d;wqrjeiqjitjiqjtr; LALALALALALALALALLALAALWLAWLLALALWALWLAWLWLALWLWLALAWLWLALWALWLALWALWLALWA ALALWLALWLALAW
+* List your sports and extracurriculars you participate in Track and field.
+100m and 200m.
+I AM NOAH LYLES
-LLWALWLAWLWLAWLl

 Scale of the P. Trinh.
 Reboil.
 Twin Colons.